|

 His now the post to pilot, scanting a new lodestar;

 to rudder through perilous foam past cliff and shoal.
-With following,

-belling winds of purpose, by the compass-point of truth, of justice,
+With following, belling winds of purpose, by the compass-point

-of compassion, his to lead, guide, steel the mariners to "take
+of truth, of justice, of compassion, his to lead, guide, steel the

-with frolic welcome the thunder and the sunshine, and oppose free
+and the sunshine, and oppose free hears, free foreheads:

-hears, free foreheads: to thrust and buffet, eyes clear to the distant,
+to thrust and buffet, eyes clear to the distant,

-destined ho0rizons.
+destined horizons.

 For President Dwight David Eisenhower: